mcpython4-coding/Documentation/mcpython/common/DataPack.md

     class DataPack

-        class for an single data pack
+        Class for a single data pack

         function __init__(self, directory: str)

-            will create an new DataPack-object
+            Will create a new DataPack-object
             :param directory: where the datapack is located